CaskAle/summit-pi-project/summit-pi.md

 ### Pi 4 LED Bug

-In the recipe instructions you will come to a spot where you are instructed to run the command: `npm install`.
+In all three of the recipe instructions you will come to a spot where you are instructed to run the command: `npm install`.
 At that point, execute the following six commands.
 This will patch the LED Pi 4 bug and allow the LED to work properly.

 - Be sure that you are in the appropriate directory for the specific recipes or tests:
 `cd ~/Desktop/tjbot/bootstrap/tests`